Mary Elizabeth Winstead

 Mary Elizabeth Winstead and Aaron Paul

 This was followed by lead roles in two films: "Abraham Lincoln: Vampire Hunter" and "The Beauty Inside."
-The year 2013 proved less intense, allowing the actress to appear in three films with only brief appearances: "A Glimpse Inside the Mind of Charles Swan III," "A.C.O.D.," and "A Good Day to Die Hard."
+2013 was a quieter year, with the actress making brief appearances in three films: "A Glimpse Inside the Mind of Charles Swan III," "A.C.O.D.," and "A Good Day to Die Hard."

-The actress also auditioned for the role of Wonder Woman in the film adaptation of "Justice League" but ultimately lost the part to Israeli model Gal Gadot.
+The actress also auditioned for the role of Wonder Woman in the film adaptation of "Justice League" but ultimately lost out to Israeli model Gal Gadot.

 In the spring of 2014, Winstead landed the lead role in the drama "Alex of Venice."
-This time, she was to transform into a lawyer trying to please everyone after divorcing her husband.
+This time, she transformed into a lawyer trying to please everyone after divorcing her husband.
 Just a few months later, the actress starred alongside Jeremy Renner in the action thriller "Kill the Messenger."
-The film, based on real events, tells the story of Gary Webb, an unknown journalist who stumbles upon top-secret information that could implicate the government in cocaine trafficking.
+Based on real events, the film tells the story of Gary Webb, an investigative journalist who uncovers explosive information that could implicate the government in cocaine trafficking.

 A still from Kill the Messenger